elkouariayoub-bit/smma-morocco/README.md

 - Visit [`/auth/better`](http://localhost:3000/auth/better) to inspect the live Better Auth configuration.
 The JSON response lists the enabled providers and whether each required environment variable is loaded.
 - Run `npm run debug:auth` locally to print a masked snapshot of the Better Auth environment variables and confirm that Google is registered before you boot Next.js.
 - The server logs now emit `[better-auth]` messages every time the Google flow is initialised.
 If Supabase reports `provider is not enabled`, make sure Google is toggled on inside **Supabase → Authentication → Providers** and that its Client ID/Secret match the values in `.env.local`.

+#### OAuth callback troubleshooting
+- In **Supabase → Authentication → URL Configuration**, add both `http://localhost:3000/api/auth/callback` and your production domain (for example `https://smma-morocco.vercel.app/api/auth/callback`) to the `Redirect URLs` list.
+Missing entries cause Supabase to reject the OAuth code exchange.
+- Confirm the **Site URL** in the same settings screen matches the domain you deploy to.
+Supabase uses this when it needs to craft default redirects.
+- If Google reports a mismatch, double-check that the OAuth client in Google Cloud lists the same callback URLs as above and that there are no trailing slashes.
+- After updating settings, re-run the sign-in flow from an incognito window or clear cookies so the PKCE verifier stored in `sb-<project-ref>-auth-token` is regenerated.
+- When testing locally via tunnels (like `ngrok`), ensure the forwarded hostname is also present in both Supabase and Google console redirect lists.

 ### Deploy on Vercel
 1. Push to GitHub.